owensgroup/RXMesh/README.md

     //Move attributes from host to device
     edge_attr.move(HOST, DEVICE);

-    //Reset all entries in an attribute to zero edge_attr.reset(0, DEVICE);
+    //Reset all entries to zero
+    edge_attr.reset(0, DEVICE);

     auto edge_attr_1 = rx.add_edge_attribute<float>("eAttr1", 1);

     //Copy from another attribute.
-    //Here, what on the host of edge_attr will be copied into the device side of edge_attr_1 edge_attr_1.copy_from(edge_attr, HOST, DEVICE);
+    //Here, what is on the host sde of edge_attr will be copied into the device side of edge_attr_1 edge_attr_1.copy_from(edge_attr, HOST, DEVICE);
     ```

-- **Handles** are the unique identifier for vertices, edges, and faces.
+- **Handles** are the unique identifiers for vertices, edges, and faces.
 They are usually internally populated by RXMesh (by concatenating the patch ID and mesh element index within the patch).
 Handles can be used to access attributes, `for_each` operations, and query operations.

   - Example: Setting vertex attribute using vertex handle
     ```c++